floehmann/packer-vagrant-docker/README.md

 Notes on using Packer, Vagrant and Docker
 -----------------------------------------

-#### Set up a docker test box
+#### Set up a docker vagrant box using packer

-The following write up was instrumental in getting started and the configs and scripts are based on it. http://blog.codeship.io/2013/11/07/building-vagrant-machines-with-packer.html
+The following write up was instrumental in getting started and most of the configs and scripts are based on it. http://blog.codeship.io/2013/11/07/building-vagrant-machines-with-packer.html